Sanket-DataMinds/Northwinds_db/README.md

 GROUP BY c.category_name;
 ```

-### Q3.Show the city, company_name, contact_name from the customers and suppliers table merged together.
+### Q3.
+Show the city, company_name, contact_name from the customers and suppliers table merged together.
 Create a column which contains 'customers' or 'suppliers' depending on the table it came from.

 ```sql
 select City, company_name, contact_name, 'customers' as relationship